Daraan/LunaticAI-Driver-for-CARLA-Simulator/README.md

 ## Agent Classes

-At the core is the [`LunaticAgent`(./agents/lunatic_agent.py)](./agents/lunatic_agent.py) which offers full flexibility in terms of rules and actions and how you control it during a custom written game loop.
+At the core is the [`LunaticAgent`(agents/lunatic_agent.py)](./agents/lunatic_agent.py) which offers full flexibility in terms of rules and actions and how you control it during a custom written game loop.

-The [`LunaticChallenger`(./agents/leaderboard_agent.py)](./agents/leaderboard_agent.py) is a simplified version wrapped around the `LunaticAgent` to be compatible with the [carla/leaderboard-2.0](https://github.com/carla-simulator/leaderboard) interface, i.e. providing only a `setup` and `run_step` method.
+The [`LunaticChallenger`(agents/leaderboard_agent.py)](./agents/leaderboard_agent.py) is a simplified version wrapped version to be compatible with the [carla/leaderboard-2.0](https://github.com/carla-simulator/leaderboard) interface, i.e. providing only a `setup` and `run_step` method.

+You can look at the workflow diagram at the end of this document to see how the agent system is structured.

 ## Rule and Phase System

 ### Rules

+Rules for the agent have three core components: a phase where it can be applied, a condition and lastly an action that is executed depending on the result of the condition.

-Rules for the agent can be designed in a class-based way.
-For example the following rule will slow down the agent when it is at a junction:
+For example, the following rule will slow down the agent when it is at a junction:

 ```python
 class SlowDownAtIntersectionRule(Rule):